chee-chyuan/rusty-calculator/README.md

 ```

 The program will exit with 0 with an answer if the program is successful and exit with 1 with no output when unsuccessful.

+## Workings
+There are initialze sanitization of the user inputs, such as removing white spaces, converting `5e` to `5*e` <br>
+Afterwards, the sanitized equation will be splitted into two parts according to the precedence and added into a tree.

 ## Operator
 The calculator has the following operators: